Adult Spiritual Formation

 Facilitator: Rob Cooper & Bert Owen (Deacon)

-Materials needed: The Chosen: An Interactive Bible Study.
-What Does it Mean to be Chosen?
-By: A. Jenkins, D. Jenkins & Douglas S. Huffman.
+Materials needed: The Way Of the Chosen: An Interactive Bible Study By: A. Jenkins, D. Jenkins & Douglas S. Huffman.
 (Available in the church office)

 Women’s Spirituality Class